-Risk Related to our Debenture
+Risks Related to Our Debenture

-- Restrictive covenants in our loan agreements with Centurion Financial Trust may restrict our ability to pursue our business strategies.
-We anticipate the Company will not meet these covenants and will need to negotiate the impact of noncompliance with Centurion Financial Trust. - Our obligations to Centurion Financial Trust are secured by a security interest in substantially all of our assets, if we default on those obligations, the lender could foreclose on our assets. - We are dependent on Centurion Financial Trust granting us certain add-backs and other one-time adjustments in the calculation of our financial covenants related to EBITDA and if we are not granted such allowances we may not meet our financial covenants which could result in a default on our obligations and the lender could foreclose on our assets.
+- · Restrictive covenants in our loan agreements with Centurion Financial Trust may restrict our ability to pursue our business strategies. - Our obligations to Centurion Financial Trust are secured by a security interest in substantially all of our assets, if we default on those obligations, the lender could foreclose on our assets. - We are dependent on Centurion Financial Trust granting us certain add-backs and other one-time adjustments in the calculation of our financial covenant related to adjusted earnings before income, taxes, depreciation and amortization (EBITDA) and if we are not granted such allowances we may not meet our financial covenants which could result in a default on our obligations and the lender could foreclose on our assets.

-Risk Related to our Stock
+Risks Related to Our Stock